-- (A) HCDA's director of planning and development or [his/her] the director's designee[7]; - (B) [one] One member of the authority[ $\tau$ ]; - (C) [and one] One or more technical consultants (e.g., architect, landscape architect, engineer) chosen by the executive director; and - (D) One cultural consultant with specialized expertise in native Hawaiian cultural issues.
+- (1) Composition.
+The DAB shall be comprised of the following members: - (A) [HCDA's] The authority's director of planning and development or [his/her] the director's designee[7]; - (B) [one] One member of the authority[7]; - (C) [and one] One or more technical consultants (e.g., architect, landscape architect, engineer) chosen by the executive director; and

+- (D) One cultural consultant with specialized expertise in native Hawaiian cultural issues.
 The native Hawaiian cultural consultant must be validated or be recommended by a native Hawaiian serving organization; - (2) Fee.
 The applicant shall compensate the authority for all costs relating to the participation of technical consultants in the DAB.
-Prior to retaining technical consultants, the executive director shall consult with the applicant on their fees and work scope; provided, however, that the executive director may accept or reject the applicant's recommendations [and/or] or comments on the technical consultant to be retained at the executive director's sole discretion; and - (3) Purpose.
-The DAB shall provide only non-binding recommendations to the executive director or, in the case of referral under section 15-217-80(g), to the authority. - (g) Authority referral.
+Prior to retaining technical consultants, the executive director shall consult with the applicant on their fees and work scope; provided, however, that the executive director may exercise sole discretion to accept or reject the applicant's recommendations [and/or] or comments [on] regarding the technical consultant to be retained [at the executive director's sole discretion]; and - (3) Purpose.
+The DAB shall provide only non-binding recommendations to the executive director or, in the case of referral under section 15-217-80(g), to the authority.

+(g) Authority referral.
 The executive director may refer an improvement permit application to the authority for review and action.
 Where a DAB has been or will be convened, the DAB shall review the application and provide its non-binding recommendations to the authority.
-[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7)
+[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

 \$15-217-81 Conditional use permit. (a) Purpose.
 This section provides for certain uses that, because of unique characteristics or potential impacts on adjacent land uses, may be authorized only under appropriate standards and factors set forth in the rules.
 No inherent right exists to receive a conditional use permit.
 Such authorization must be approved under a specific set of circumstances and conditions.
-Each application and situation is unique.
+Each application and situation is considered unique.
 Every conditional use permit application or amendment shall at a minimum be required to comply with every requirement contained in each subchapter of the rules.
-Mere compliance with the generally applicable requirements however may not be sufficient, and additional measures and conditions may be necessary to mitigate the impact of the proposed development.
+Mere compliance with the generally applicable requirements, however, [may] might not be sufficient, and additional measures and conditions [may] might be necessary to mitigate the impact of the proposed development.